-Requirements for a Class 3 Alberta Driver’s License
+Requirements For A Class 3 Alberta Driver’s Licence

-In order to obtain a Class 3 Driver’s License, you will need to have a valid, full Class 5 (non-GDL) license or higher, in good standing.
+In order to obtain a Class 3 Driver’s Licence, you will need to have a valid, full Class 5 (non-GDL) licence or higher, in good standing.

 Class 3 Knowledge Test

-Once you pass the Class 3 Knowledge Test, we will stamp your permit and you can use the permit (with your Driver’s License) to operate vehicles which require a Class 3 Driver’s License as a learner (with a supervising driver).
+Once you pass the Class 3 Knowledge Test, we will stamp your permit and you can use the permit (with your driver’s Licence) to operate vehicles which require a Class 3 Driver’s Licence as a learner (with a supervising driver).
 The permit is valid for one year.
 Before the end of that year, you will need to take the Class 3 Road Test.
 If more than one year passes, you will need to purchase a new permit and take the Class 3 Knowledge Test again.

 Class 3 Road Test